julioln/sandman/README.md

 Due to having a base image already built, the applications can run in ephemeral containers.
 That means that each time you launch a sandbox, it's brand new.
 If you need data persistence, you can export a volume inside the container where you need the data to persist.

+## Requirements

+It is required to have `podman` and `buildah` installed and configured to work with rootless containers.

+More information can be found at: https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md

 ## Usage

 `sandman <action> <container-name>` where action is `build` or `run`